Guided Cenote Diving In The Beautiful Mayan Jungle

 No downpayment required to reserve your cenote diving adventure!

-Cenote entrance fees are not included in the booking price and are paid directly to cenote landowners in Mexican pesos.
+Cenote entrance fees are not included in the booking price and are paid to cenote landowners in Mexican pesos.
 Some cenotes charge a fee for GoPro/camera use.
 The entrance fee & camera prices for each cenote are listed in the cenote description.

 Small Groups: 1-4 certified divers